-Please note: There are certain night guard devices that require more involvement in construction than the traditional custom night guards used to treat bruxism (teeth grinding, jaw clenching).
-These more complicated types used for jaw realignment or severe TMJ may involve metal clasps and/or ramps and must be made through a dental office.
+There are more complex night guard devices that require more involvement in construction than the traditional custom night guards used to treat bruxism (teeth grinding, jaw clenching).
+These more complicated types used for jaw realignment, jaw repositioning or severe TMJ may involve metal clasps and/or ramps and must be made through a dental office.
 We do not make this type of appliance.

-In regard to straight forward custom dental night guards: The truth is (and dentists are well aware of this little fact) dentists do not make your night guard.
-This job is left up to either a dental assistant or a trained professional at a dental lab.
-We all order our materials and machinery from the same dental supply companies and you are getting the same exact product whether you’re paying $800 at the dental office or $130 through us.
-Sentinel has ,however, taken night guard fabrication a step further.
-We have developed a unique polishing system that ,we believe, separates ourselves from our competitors.
-We use special polishing tips and a method developed by one of our senior lab technicians to make sure each night guard that passes through our doors is made to feel as comfortable as it possible.
-Because we believe protection starts with comfort.
+Each night guard that passes through our doors is made to feel as comfortable as it possible because we believe protection starts with comfort.
 Simply put, if your night guard is not comfortable, you’re not going to wear it.
-Before we package your new night guard, our senior lab technician will inspect the guard thoroughly.
+Before we package your new night guard, our lab technicians will inspect the guard thoroughly.
 This includes snapping the dental guard on and off the stone mold to make sure it is the appropriate tightness.
 We also check for any areas that may rub against or irritate your teeth/gums.
 We guarantee to make the most comfortable night guard for you or your money back.[/vc_toggle][vc_toggle title=”Why am I grinding or clenching my teeth?”]

 According to the American Dental Association, experts are still not sure what exactly causes teeth/occlusal grinding but they do have some leading suspects.
 At the top of the list-stress.
 There are several things you can do to reduce your everyday stress thereby hopefully reducing the intensity of your teeth grinding or clenching habits.
 Read our blog about ways to reduce stress at Quora.com!
 An abnormal bite can cause teeth grinding as well.
 You should talk to your dentist about what you can do to remedy an abnormal bite.
 Missing or crooked teeth can also be the culprit that entices teeth grinding or jaw clenching.
 Researchers have discovered that persons prone to sleep disorders tend to be higher risk for teeth grinding and or clenching.